Can Quantum Particles Cross a Horizon?: Klein-Gordon equation vs Hamilton-Jacobi equation

-For photons $m = 0$, while for the case of fermions one needs to obtain the equation of the type (\ref{wave}) from the first order Dirac's system.
-It is known that the Klein-Gordon wave functions associated with the classical motion formally obey the relativistic Hamilton-Jacobi equation written for the same system \cite{Motz}.
-Indeed, in the quasi-classical approximation the scalar wave function in (\ref{wave}) can be expressed in terms of an amplitude and phase,
+where $p^\nu = \mu ~dx^\nu/ds$ denotes relativistic 4-momentum that contain the first derivatives of coordinate functions.
+Indeed, in the semi-classical approximation the scalar wave function in (\ref{wave}) can be expressed in terms of an amplitude and phase,

 where $S(x^\nu)$ is the Hamilton principal function, which usually is used in the definition of the classical momentum,